-The Achilles tendon crosses the back of the heel, which stretches and means it rides over the bone as the muscle contracts.
-Inflammation of the Achilles tendon can be painful.
-All the weight of the body is supported by this arrangement and footwear usually presses against the area.
-Repetitive stress into the achilles tendon may result in inflammation which causes further inflammation and irritation.
+The Achilles tendon crosses the back of the heel.
+When muscle contracts it rides over the bone.
+Inflammation of the Achilles tendon is usually very painful.
+All the weight of the body is supported by this structure and footwear usually presses against the area.
+Repetitive stress into the Achilles tendon may result in inflammation which causes further inflammation and irritation.

 Achilles tendinitis can be caused by activities like running, basketball, volleyball and jumping sports.

-Contraction of the muscles in the calf and inappropriate footwear or immoderate pronation of the feet may result in inflammation in the tendon.
+Excessive pronation and inappropriate footwear may result in inflammation in the tendon.

 Repetitive stress from jumping and running.
-Improper footwear or different landing pattern of the foot while running.
-Untreated injuries to the Achilles tendon and calf.
+Improper footwear or wrong landing pattern of the foot when running.
+Achilles tendon and calf Untreated injuries.

+Pain is caused by the contraction of the calf muscle.
 Tenderness and pain in the tendon.
 Swelling can occur.
-Pain is caused by the contraction of the calf muscle.
-Jumping and running may be difficult.
+Jumping and running are difficult.

 If left untreated inflammation in the tendon may result in deterioration of the tendon and rupture.
-Inflammation can lead to tightening of the tendon and attached muscle that could lead to tearing.
+Inflammation can lead to tightening of the tendon and attached muscle which could lead to tearing.

-Rest, reducing or stop any sports activities.
 Ice treatment.
+Rest, reduce or stop any sports activities.
 Anti-inflammatory diet or medication.
 Then heat and massage to encourage blood circulation and healing.

-Following a period of 5-10, rest days stretching and strengthening exercises can be beneficial.
+After a rest period of 5-10 days stretching and strengthening exercises can be beneficial.
 Heat treatment on the tendon could be used to warm the tendon properly before exercising.
-Proper warm-up, together with stretching and strengthening exercises for the calves, will help prevent tendinitis of the Achilles tendon.
+Proper warm-up, together with stretching and strengthening exercises for the calves.
+It will help prevent tendinitis of the Achilles tendon.

 Tendinitis usually heal well.
 Tendinitis can take from five days to several weeks to heal properly.
 Occasionally needs surgery to repair it.